Discover and Upgrade the Controller on AWS

 If your upgrade fails, you can resume by passing the flag useCheckpoint=true as an argument after --args.

 If several versions of the Enterprise Console exist in your environment, the discover-upgrade command will fail if the --target-version argument is not included.
-For details on adding the --target-version argument, see Upgrade the Controller from 4.1.x, 4.2.x, and 4.3.x to 4.5.x or Latest.
+For details on adding the --target-version argument, see Upgrade the Controller to the Latest.